Updated March 22, 2023

 - Source create loaders for different servable versions.
-Client request to manager and manager sent the loaders aspired version, load and serve back to the client.
+The client requested that the manager and manager send the loaders aspired version, load and served back to the client.

 - Loader contains metadata that can be used to load the Servables.
-Callback is used to notify the manager about the servable source versions.
+A callback is used to notify the manager about the servable source versions.
 The manager follows a version policy that helps to configure and decide what action to be needed next.

-- The manager also checks the security of loaders, if it is safe then only it will give the necessary resources to the loader and give permission to load the new version.
-The manager provides Severable on the client request, or it will request a specific version explicitly or can request direct the latest version after that manager returns a handle for access the servable.
+- The manager also checks the loaders’ security; if it is safe, it will give the necessary resources to the loader and permit to load the new version.
+The manager provides Severable on the client request.
+It will request a specific version explicitly or direct the latest version after that manager returns a handle for access the servable.

 - The Dynamic manager handles the servable versions, apply the version policy and decides the version or latest version needs to be loaded.
 The dynamic manager allocates memory to the loader.
 Loader initiates the TensorFlow graph and updates the weights of the TensorFlow graph.

-- When a client requests the servable and checks the version that the client is requesting then the Dynamic manager returns that handler with the requested version of Servable.
+- When a client requests the servable and checks the client’s version, then the Dynamic manager returns that handler with the requested version of Servable.